 10) Take part in #GivingTuesday

 Join us on November 29 in celebrating a day dedicated to philanthropy and generosity.
 It’s the perfect time to encourage others to help us support successful reentry and alternatives to incarceration.
-On this special day, share our Donate page, highlight inspiring stories like client-turned-Education counselor Osi Gerald or make a special, one-time financial contribution.
+On this special day, share our Donate page, highlight inspiring stories like participant-turned-Education counselor Osi Gerald or make a special, one-time financial contribution.
 Every little bit helps, and is greatly appreciated.